dvarmstrong/Social/README.md

+#This app is still in progress it is NOT COMPLETE!!!!!
 # SocialHub - Social Media Aggregator

 A modern React TypeScript application that allows users to post content to multiple social media platforms simultaneously.